llahti/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### 2. Results

+Prediction code is run in fifteenth code cell of the IPython notebook.

 The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.

 Here are the results of the prediction: